 Paradise is a medium-sized town located in the state of California.
 With a population of 26,476 people and six constituent neighborhoods, Paradise is the 267th largest community in California.

 Unlike some towns, Paradise isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Paradise are a mix of both white- and blue-collar jobs.
 Overall, Paradise is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Paradise who work in office and administrative support (12.20%), sales jobs (10.50%), and healthcare (9.12%).
+There are especially a lot of people living in Paradise who work in office and administrative support (11.55%), sales jobs (10.03%), and management occupations (9.38%).

-The citizens of Paradise are slightly better educated than the national average of 21.84% for all cities and towns, with 23.28% of adults in Paradise having a bachelor's degree or advanced degree.
+The education level of Paradise citizens is a little higher than the average for US cities and towns: 23.86% of adults in Paradise have at least a bachelor's degree.

-The per capita income in Paradise in 2010 was $24,573, which is middle income relative to California and the nation.
-This equates to an annual income of $98,292 for a family of four.
+The per capita income in Paradise in 2010 was $25,427, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,708 for a family of four.
 However, Paradise contains both very wealthy and poor people as well.